 - Represent you in a hearing with an Administrative Law Judge (ALJ)

-We will carry out all these responsibilities for you on a contingency-fee basis, meaning we don’t mandate any upfront or out-of-pocket costs.
+We will carry out these responsibilities for you on a contingency fee basis, meaning we don’t charge any upfront or out-of-pocket costs.
 Our payment comes out of the financial awards that we secure for you at the end of your case.

 At our law firm, we strive to get the clients the benefits they need while suffering from a disability.
-Some of those who have worked with us have left reviews of their experiences.
+Some who have worked with our Social Security Disability lawyers have left reviews of their experiences:

-“So we decided to call Berger and Green and from the very first phone call they helped me through every question that I was asked.
+- “We decided to call Berger and Green, and from the very first phone call, they helped me through every question that I was asked.
 All you had to do is be honest and upfront and they took it away from there.” – Beth

-“But the more impressive part of it was the day of my Administrative Law Judge hearing the attorney who took my case.
-I was just so impressed by the amount of knowledge she knew about my case and about me, it was just overwhelming how much work she put into it.” – John
+- “The more impressive part of it was the day of my Administrative Law Judge hearing, the attorney who took my case—I was just so impressed by the amount of knowledge she knew about my case and about me.
+It was just overwhelming how much work she put into it.” – John

-Connect with Berger and Green Today to Further Discuss Your SSDI Application
+Connect With Berger and Green Today to Discuss Your SSDI Application